jlandells/mm-desktop-versions/README.md

 # Mattermost Browser Version Tally Utility

-This Go utility connects to a Mattermost database, extracts session data from a JSON field, and counts the number of sessions running different versions of a desktop application.
+This Go utility connects to a Mattermost database, extracts session data from a JSON field, and counts the number of sessions running different versions of a desktop or mobile application.
 The configuration is read from a JSON file using Viper, and you can specify a different config file using a command-line flag.

 ## Features

 - Reads database configuration from a JSON file.
 - Connects to either PostgreSQL or MySQL databases.
 - Queries session data and extracts JSON properties.
-- Filters and tallies desktop app versions from session data.
+- Filters and tallies desktop and mobile app versions for each OS from session data.
-- Outputs the tally of different desktop app versions.
+- Outputs the tally of different app versions.

 ## Configuration